zjwegert/GridapTopOpt.jl/docs/src/dev/shape_der.md

 In addition, functionals of the signed distance function posed over the whole bounding domain ``D`` admit a special structure under shape differentiation ([Paper](https://doi.org/10.1051/m2an/2019056)).
 Such cases are not captured by a Gâteaux derivative at ``\varphi`` under relaxation.

 !!! note
-    In future, we plan to implement CellFEM via GridapEmbedded in LevelSetTopOpt.
+    In future, we plan to implement CellFEM via GridapEmbedded in GridapTopOpt.
 This will enable Gâteaux derivative of the mapping

     ```math
     \varphi \mapsto \int_{\Omega(\varphi)}f(\varphi)~\mathrm{d}\boldsymbol{x} + \int_{\Omega(\varphi)^\complement}f(\varphi)~\mathrm{d}\boldsymbol{x}.